-In his two-plus decades at the helm of the Navy men's track and field program, the former All-American high jumper and eight-time Patriot League Coach of the Year has guided 13 Midshipmen to a total of 20 All-America honors, with Jay Stell earning the most recent distinction with a third-place finish in the javelin at the 2014 NCAA Outdoor Championship.
+In his two-plus decades at the helm of the Navy men's track and field program, the former All-American high jumper and nine-time Patriot League Coach of the Year has guided 13 Midshipmen to a total of 23 All-America honors, with Jay Stell earning the most recent distinction with a sixth-place finish in the javelin at the 2016 NCAA Outdoor Championship.

-Under his watch, Navy has compiled an overall dual meet record of 351-46 (.886), while earning eight Patriot League team titles and a total of 186 individual league crowns.
+Under his watch, Navy has compiled an overall dual meet record of 351-46 (.886), while earning 12 Patriot League team titles (8 indoor/4 outdoor) and a total of 193 individual league crowns.

 Cooksey led the Midshipmen to the program's first sweep of the indoor and outdoor Patriot League titles since the 2007-08 season in 2013-14.
 For his efforts, Cooksey garnered the league's coach-of-the-year accolades during both seasons.
 Navy recorded seven individual titles in the indoor championship and 11 in the outdoor championship.
 The Mids went on to send seven athletes to the NCAA East Regional Preliminaries with Jay Stell earning the lone bid to the 2014 NCAA Outdoor Championship.
 Stell went on to garner First Team USTFCCCA All-America honors with a third-place finish in the javelin.

-Cooksey's success has also carried over into Navy's Star Meet competitions against archrival Army, where his teams own a 30-20 career mark against the Black Knights.
-Over the last 16 years, the Mids have won 22-of-32 dual meet competitions against Army, including nine indoor and outdoor season sweeps.
+Cooksey's success has also carried over into Navy's Star Meet competitions against archrival Army, where his teams own a 36-20 career mark against the Black Knights.
+Over the last 14 years, the Mids have won 20-of-28 dual meet competitions against Army, including nine indoor and outdoor season sweeps.